riyamsulr/BeanWay/README.md

 **Course:** [IT320]

-This repository contains all project files for BeanWay, a web application for a coffee recipe-sharing community.
+This repository contains all project files for BeanWay, a web application for a coffee recipe sharing community.

 ## 1. Project Overview